material-motion/material-motion/specifications/view_duplication.md

 This is the engineering specification for the `DuplicationController` object.

 A `DuplicationController` makes use of a Duplicator instance to create similar replicas of visual elements.
-The `DuplicationController` provides additional APIs for configuring duplication.
+The `DuplicationController` provides APIs for configuring when duplication should and should not occur.

 Printable tech tree/checklist: